NMITTutor/WEB701_Journal/Week1/classtime.md

 Setup a git journal and send link to tutor
 Fill out the brief template choosing a collective based around auctioning simillar to trade me and we have been specifically informed not to choose "Berries", therefore I am going with cows glorious evil cows

+## Todd Notes - to edit out later
+Ka pai!
+Good start!
+Add reflections on how IA is going to be used in your project, and on your experience installing and starting to use Express.js